Charel-G/underfloor-heating-planner/README.md

 After reaching the zone, only the supply line traces a serpentine loop.
 The loop now starts from the entry side itself—typically a doorway—and winds back and forth across the room before returning to the entry to meet the return line.
+The loop is explicitly closed at the entry so there are no broken segments.
 The return pipe retraces the original route back to the distributor, so no second loop is drawn inside the zone.
 The serpentine pattern is clipped to the actual zone polygon so irregular shapes like triangles do not produce pipes outside their boundaries.
 When several circuits must follow the same corridor from their distributor,